Shachar147/episode-downloader/README.md

 If you set `MY_WHATSAPP_NUMBER` in your `.env`, the script will send you real-time updates about the download and processing steps via WhatsApp (using WhatsApp Web).

-**Important:** The WhatsApp client is now integrated directly into the main script.
-You do NOT need to run `whatsappNotifier.js` separately.

 On first run, you'll need to scan a QR code in your terminal to connect your WhatsApp account.
 The script will wait for the WhatsApp client to be ready before proceeding with the download.

 **Example notifications:**
 - Started search for episode